 It’s Not Just What You Say; It’s How You Say It

-Many managers do not know how to effectively communicate themselves, much less how to teach their employees to do it.
+Many managers do not know how to communicate, much less how to teach their employees to do it effectively.
 Reactive managers are known to deliver messages the way they operate the cruise control on their cars: at one speed, in one way, with no deviation.
-In other words, they use the communication method they like and they stick with it.
+In other words, they use the communication method they like, and they stick with it.

 But when you communicate to others on cruise control, you will connect with only a certain percentage of the population you’re trying to reach.
 Instead of everyone hearing your message, it will come across only to those who process it the same way you do.
 This way, the cruise-control approach limits your opportunities to connect with a large and varied audience.